 the job really.”
 DCT trainee

-An LDFT supervisor also described the benefits of this interprofessional collaboration for both the trainee and the team.
+A supervisor also described the benefits of this interprofessional collaboration for both the trainee and the team.

-“in practice you spend all day in a room with your nurse…it's a, more a one on one relationship, in maxfax it's a team effort so you've got groups, how you talk to different people, how you refer them maybe inter-department or how you take them through A&E into the maxfax department and it's been insightful because we've learnt things in practice or found out things about referrals…actually we've had a, a bit more of an insight because actually there's somebody on the inside.”
-Supervisor
+“in practice you spend all day in a room with your nurse…it's a, more a one on one relationship, in maxfax it's a team effort…how you talk to different people, how you refer them inter-department or how you take them through A&E into the maxfax department… it's (LDFT) been insightful because we've learnt things in practice or found out things about referrals… because actually there's somebody on the inside.”
+Supervisor based in primary care

 Appreciation of Patient Care Pathways

-By working in secondary care settings, DCT and LDFT trainees explained how this helped them to develop their understanding of the referral system and patient care pathways.
+By working in secondary care settings, DCT and LDFT trainees explained how this helped to develop their understanding of the referral system and patient care pathways.

 “I think it's just beneficial knowing what happens in secondary care, so for